canonical/certification-docs/Policy_Guide.rst

 Definitions
 -----------
-Blacklist Test
+Blocking Test
-    Tests or areas that are not tested and not required for Certification.
+    Tests or coverage areas that are required to be tested and  required to pass for Certification.

 Certificate
     An indicator that a system has been tested and is considered fully